 At the end of April in St. Mary's, there was a meeting with the two managers reporting to Father Bolduc: "Meeting with Mr. Gayner and Mr. Belderok.
 Had a short business meeting with the work crew.
 We are zeroing in on the work in the sacristy of the church and in the finishing up of the Bellarmine Hall and starting Loyola Hall.
-We could do it, but it will take a lot of work.
+We could do it, but it will take i"3 Most likely one of the Apologia Pro Marcel Lefebvre by Michael Davis a lot of work.
 The whole campus is in bloom with flowering trees, apple, cherry, and redbud."